motiejus/erlualib/README.markdown

 Erl-Lua is a library for embedding Lua into Erlang.
-It provides a simple interface that is very similar to the Lua C API.
+It provides a simple interface that is very similar to the Lua C API, as well as some very useful high-level functions.

-This is a fork of Ray Morgan's [Erl-Lua] library with:
+This is a fork of Ray Morgan's [Erl-Lua] library with the following changes:

+* High test coverage
+* Some new low-level commands
+* Strings in Lua are Binaries in Erlang (instead of lists of numbers)
+* Many bugfixes
+* Dialyzer is happy about this project
 * Rebar
-* *Much* better test coverage (all API except for boilerplate is covered)
-* Dialyzer is happy about this project
-* Bugfixes
-* New low-level commands
-* Strings in Lua are Binaries in Erlang (instead of lists of numbers)

-Major new feature:
+* Major new feature: `luam:call/4`.
-* `luam:call/4`.

-This is in progress:
+The following is in progress:
 * [Erlang behaviours in Lua]

-Example how to use luam:call/4:
+Example how to use `luam:call/4`:

     1> {ok, L} = lua:new_state(),
     2> ok = lual:dostring(L, <<"function t(when, tab) return tab[when] end">>),